 Between June and August this year SweGaN has performed a new share emission, bringing in Mount Wilson Ventures, a US-based venture capital firm, Almi Invest, LiU holding, and several angel investors.
-This share issue takes place in a highly expansive phase for the company and the nearly 6 million SEK raised will allow SweGaN to accelerate its business and meet up its ambitions.
+This share issue takes place in a highly expansive phase for the company and the nearly 6 million SEK raised will accelerate SweGaN's business.

 SweGaN AB introduces InAlN/GaN and InAlGaN/GaN HEMT structures on SiC substrates as new products.
 Both products exhibit record high channel mobility of over 2000 cm2/Vs and excellent morphology.
 The new structures are interesting for very high frequency applications where high-power densities are required.

 Mount Wilson Ventures, a Los Angeles based venture firm specializing in hard-tech, early stage companies, invests into SweGaN AB.
 SweGaN will use the investment to scale up the operation.